Particl-Community/academy/guides/guide_mp_customer_understanding_buyflow.rst

 #.
 Find the order you want to monitor and check its status directly on its tile.
 #.
 To see if a tracking number has been supplied by the seller, click on the order's tile to expand its details.

-Marking the Order as Received
+Mark the Order as Received
 ----------------------

 All that is left for you to do is to wait for your package to arrive and mark the transaction as complete.
 Only once you mark the transaction as complete will you receive your security deposit back, at no fee.